-On April 19 of that year the Dallas Morning News reported the story as submitted to the newspaper by Aurora resident S. E. Haydon, who was a cotton buyer.
+On April 19 of that year the Dallas Morning News printed the story as submitted to the newspaper by Aurora resident S. E. Haydon, who was a cotton buyer.

 In fact, the Morning News buried the story on page 5 of an eight-page edition, next to the classified ads.
 And that was the only report that local newspapers would print about the Aurora airship sighting.
 The Morning News printed the report as submitted by S. E. Haydon and never printed a follow-up.
 In Fort Worth the Register didn’t print word one.

-In fact, on that same page 5 of that same April 19 Morning News, the Aurora airship sighting report was just a small part of four full columns (see full page at bottom) of such reports about “the great aerial wanderer” datelined April 16 and 17 from (deep breath) Stephenville, Greenville, Granbury, Austin, Ladonia, Cameron, Ennis, Waxahachie, West, and Wortham.
+In fact, on that same page 5 of that same April 19 Morning News, the Aurora airship sighting report was just a small part of almost four columns (see full page at bottom) of such reports about “the great aerial wanderer” datelined April 16 and 17 from around Texas: (deep breath) Stephenville, Greenville, Granbury, Austin, Ladonia, Cameron, Ennis, Waxahachie, West, and Wortham.